Responding to security incidents using SOAR

 The complexity and the evolving nature of threats far outpaces the defenses that teams can implement.
 What can the modern Security Operations Center (SOC) do to organize, modernize, and increase the efficiency of its operations?
 Splunk Security Orchestration, Automation, and Response (SOAR) is a solution to advance security operations and your overall security program maturity.

 This article is part of Splunk's Use Case Explorer for Security, which is designed to help you identify and implement prescriptive use cases that drive incremental business value.
-In the Security maturity journey described in the Use Case Explorer, this article is part of Automation and orchestration.
+In the Security maturity journey described in the Use Case Explorer, this article is part of Orchestrate response workflows.

 Challenges in the security team's environment